-- Lab tests, including liver function and blood lipid levels, may be performed while you use omega-3-acid ethyl esters.
+- Lab tests may be performed while you use omega-3-acid ethyl esters.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using omega-3-acid ethyl esters while you are pregnant.
 Omega-3-acid ethyl esters is found in breast milk.
 If you are or will be breast-feeding while you use omega-3-acid ethyl esters, check with your doctor.
 Discuss any possible risks to your baby.